Broadcom Proposes to Buy Qualcomm for $103 Billion -- 2nd Update

 "If you were around in 2007, you'd think Qualcomm's business was even more at risk," said Mike Walkley, an analyst with the financial-services firm Canaccord Genuity who has covered Qualcomm for 18 years.
 "If you bought the stock then, you got a very good return when its disputes were settled."

-Other observers say the legal landscape has shifted in recent years against Qualcomm.
+Other observers say that in recent years the legal landscape has shifted against Qualcomm.
 Most of Qualcomm's problems center on resistance to its patents business, which was long one of the most profitable businesses in the chip industry.
-Patent licensing revenue in fiscal 2017 made up 29% of the chip maker's total revenue but 80% of the company's pretax profit.
+Patent-licensing revenue in fiscal 2017 made up 29% of the chip maker's total revenue but 80% of the company's pretax profit.

 "It's very hard to see how Qualcomm can settle this and make it go away, " said Rufus Pichler, an intellectual-property lawyer with Morrison & Foerster.